DRLEdition19/profork-OFICIAL/README.md

 For A Full list, see the arch container manager menu in the installer.
-More apps can be added via pacman
+Many apps can be accessed in Filemanger-PCMANFM and more can be added via pacman and flatpak.